-- A letter is sent to inform neighbours about an application that has been received and who the case officer will be. - We get in touch with neighbours who share a boundary with the site, the town or parish council, any relevant specialist consultees and anybody else who might be affected to ask for comments on the application. - We publicise the information on our website.
+- A letter is sent to inform neighbouring properties about an application that has been received and who the case officer will be. - We get in touch with neighbours who share a boundary with the site, the town or parish council/parish meeting, any relevant specialist consultees and anybody else who might be affected, to ask for material planning comments on the application. - Where required, a statutory notice is displayed at the site. - We publicise the submitted application on our website and comments made (in accordance with our retention schedules).